dataExplorer77/finalCapstone/README.md

    - spacy
    - textblob

-4. Download the SpaCy model -m spacy download en_core_web_sm
+4. Download the SpaCy model:
+   -m spacy download en_core_web_sm"

 ### How to use